buttheadbob/MDK-SE/Text-Panels-and-Drawing-Sprites.md

 ### Configuring Text Surfaces

-Every block with modifiable text surfaces will slow a list of text surfaces in the control panel.
+Every block with modifiable text surfaces will show a list of text surfaces in the control panel.

 ![Text Surface List](images/textsurface-list.jpg)